Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Outlier detection

-In order to investigate the origin of these high CO-to-PAH ratio regions, we define a ``null test'' control region with three requirements: 1) it lies near the outlier region within the same dynamical structure; 2) it contains only pixels with normal CO-to-PAH ratios ($I_{\mathrm{CO}}/I_{\mathrm{CO}}^{\mathrm{7.7\mu m}}<10$); and 3) it shows no obvious signs of recent star formation, so as to remain consistent with the outlier regions.
+In order to investigate the origin of these high CO-to-PAH ratio regions, we define a ``null-test'' control region with three requirements: 1) it lies near the outlier region within the same dynamical structure; 2) it contains only pixels with normal CO-to-PAH ratios ($I_{\mathrm{CO}}/I_{\mathrm{CO}}^{\mathrm{7.7\mu m}}<10$); and 3) it shows no obvious signs of recent star formation, so as to remain consistent with the outlier regions.
 Recent star formation is traced by extinction-corrected MUSE H$\alpha$ for Cycle~1 galaxies and by narrowband H$\alpha$ imaging for Cycle~2 galaxies.
-In addition to these, whenever possible, we also required the null test control region to have a CO flux comparable to that of the outlier region.
+In addition to these, whenever possible, we also required the null-test control region to have a CO flux comparable to that of the outlier region.
+In practice, we select null-test regions near the outlier regions within the same dynamical structure, which closely matches the local environment and the galactocentric radius.
+This also allows us to mitigate the effect of metallicity gradients in our comparison between null-test and outlier region\footnote{Even if there is some metallicity differences between the null-test and outlier regions, both CO and PAH emission are expected to increase at higher metallicity due to a more efficient shielding and a higher PAH fraction \citep[e.g.,][]{engelbracht05, chown25_lowz}, making metallicity variations an unlikely driver of the most extreme CO/PAH outliers.}.
+In some cases we do not choose the immediately neighboring area in order to avoid star-forming sites, but we still aim to select regions with comparable CO flux.
+The null-test regions therefore remain at similar galactocentric radii, show no obvious signs of recent star formation, and have sufficient CO signal for a meaningful comparison.
 The locations of these null test regions are shown in Appendix~\ref{app:all}.

 In the following section, by comparing outlier regions to its null-test regions, we explore possible physical mechanisms, including suppressed PAH emission and enhanced CO emissivity that could produce such extreme deviations from the typical CO–PAH relation.